Meghan Markle To Cook Holiday Feast For Her First Thanksgiving As A Royal Wife, Per ‘Hollywood Life’

 Megan Markle gave up her successful acting career, as well as her beloved lifestyle blog, The Tig, after accepting Prince Harry’s proposal and becoming his bride earlier this year.
 Now, royal watchers wonder if the Suits star turned Duchess of Sussex will let go of one of her all-time favorite American traditions: Thanksgiving.

-While Thanksgiving is known as an American holiday, one in six reportedly Britons enjoy the traditional turkey feast every November, per The Guardian.
+While Thanksgiving is known as an American holiday, one in six Britons reportedly enjoy the traditional turkey feast every November, per The Guardian.
 For Meghan and Harry, Thanksgiving 2018 also marks the one-year anniversary of their engagement, surely a reason to celebrate with a turkey toast.

 And Meghan Markle apparently knows a thing or two about turkey prep.
 According to Hello!, just two years ago the future royal wife previously shared her tips and photos of the “perfect Thanksgiving turkey” on her now-defunct blog, teasing that she once “roasted a pretty perfect Thanksgiving turkey” and hoped to do so again.